Guillain-Barré syndrome is thought to be caused by an autoimmune reaction.

 Guillain-Barré syndrome affects many peripheral nerves Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more throughout the body (a polyneuropathy Polyneuropathy Polyneuropathy is the simultaneous malfunction of many peripheral nerves throughout the body.
 Infections, toxins, drugs, cancers, nutritional deficiencies, diabetes, autoimmune disorders, and... read more ).

-In a few people, Guillain-Barré syndrome has developed after a Zika virus infection, Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more or after COVID-19 COVID-19 Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
-There are many different coronaviruses.
-Most of them cause... read more .
+In a few people, Guillain-Barré syndrome has developed after a Zika virus infection, Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more or after COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more .

 Insulating a Nerve Fiber